chensihai/is_minedigital_scam/README.md

 # is_minedigital_scam
 Yes, http://minedigital.xyz is a scam website.
-Why? http://minedigital.xyz deplcates the UI of https://minedigital.exchange, and https://minedigital.exchange refused to take any garantee for http://minedigital.xyz
+Why? http://minedigital.xyz duplicates the UI of https://minedigital.exchange, and https://minedigital.exchange refused to take any garantee for http://minedigital.xyz

 This is an email answer from https://minedigital.exchange supports.
 Hello Simon,